 Step five - Make the dough.
 Combine the milk mixture and raisin mixture with the dry ingredients, using a rubber spatula to incorporate the flour into the liquids.
 You can then start kneading the dough by hand until it fully comes together.

-Add the filling:
+Add the cinnamon filling:

 Step one - Make the cinnamon-sugar: In a small bowl, whisk together brown sugar, granulated sugar, and cinnamon until well-combined.
 This will become your cinnamon roll filling.